Russula xerampelina

-Russula xerampelina, also commonly known as the crab brittlegill or the shrimp mushroom, is a basidiomycete mushroom of the brittlegill genus Russula.
+Russula xerampelina, also commonly known as the shrimp russula, crab brittlegill, or shrimp mushroom, is a basidiomycete mushroom of the brittlegill genus Russula.
 Two subspecies are recognised.
 The fruiting bodies appear in coniferous woodlands in autumn in northern Europe and North America.
 Their caps are coloured various shades of wine-red, purple to green.
 Mild tasting and edible, it is one of the most highly regarded brittlegills for the table.
 It is also notable for smelling of shellfish or crab when fresh.

 Taxonomy

 Russula xerampelina was originally described in 1770 as Agaricus xerampelina from a collection in Bavaria by the German mycologist Jacob Christian Schaeffer, who noted the colour as fusco-purpureus or "purple-brown".
 It was later given its present binomial name by Swedish mycologist Elias Magnus Fries.
 Its specific epithet is taken from the Ancient Greek meaning "colour of dried vine leaves", xeros meaning "dry", and ampělinos or "of the vine".

 Two subspecies have been recognised, var. xerampelina and var. tenuicarnosa, with thinner flesh in the cap and the stipe.
 The name R. erythropoda is now considered a synonym, and former subspecies R. (xerampelina subsp.) amoenipes (originally named by Henri Romagnesi) now a separate species.
 A former variety with a greenish cap, R. xerampelina var. elaeodes, is now classified as R. clavipes.

 As the first defined species, it gives its name to the section Xerampelinae, a group of related species within the genus Russula, occasionally all termed R. xerampelina in the past.

 Common names include shrimp mushroom, shrimp Russula, crab brittlegill, and shellfish-scented Russula.